A publication that Warren Buffett refers to as “the best book about investing ever written” definitely deserves a spot on your bookshelf.

 20. “Successful investing is about managing risk, not avoiding it.” (pg.
 535)

-3D Value Investing is a refinement of Benjamin Graham's approach to investing.
+3D Value Investing is a refinement of these top 20 Benjamin Graham quotes that influence his approach to investing.
 Learn all about it in the Practical Guide to Value Investing eBook below.